FrankDocu/Lichess-Development-Onboarding/translation_context.md

 One day=Means each turn may take up to one day.
 This appears next to the slider for the correspondence chess time control in the game creation menus (e.g. "Create a game", "Play with a friend").
 Please translate "one" as a word ("one"), not a number (not "1").
 It also appears on the clock in correspondence chess games.

-%s days=The maximum number of days for each turn.
+%s days=%s is maximum number of days for each turn.
 This appears next to the slider for the correspondence chess time control in the game creation menus (e.g. "Create a game", "Play with a friend").
 It also appears on the clock and information box in correspondence chess games.
 Please keep this sentence as short as possible.

 Time=The time control for the game.
 This appears as a column heading in the table of games you can join on the "Play" page (http://lichess.org/).